Class 14

 Suggested in-class seating: during this class, please sit in your assessment teams.

-Note on Pre-Class Preparation:
+Suggested Pre-Class Preparation:

 Class Plan: